 The school is committed to working with parents.
 Under the Education Act 1993 pupils can be withdrawn by their parents from parts of sex education that are outside the compulsory elements contained in the science National Curriculum.
+Before making this decision, parents must consider any detrimental effects that withdrawal might have on their child.
 There is no right to withdraw from Relationships Education.